-Mouna Karray currently lives and works between Paris (France) and Sfax (Tunisia), where was born.
+Mouna Karray currently lives and works between Paris (France), and Sfax (Tunisia), where she was born.
 Karray studied cinema and photography in Tunisia (1989-1993) and received an MA specialising in photography in Tokyo (1997-2002).

 Notable exhibitions include Dak’Art, the 12th Biennale of Contemporary African Art (Dakar, Senegal: 2016); and The Divine Comedy: Heaven, Purgatory and Hell Revisited by Contemporary African Artists, a touring exhibition curated by Simon Njami (Smithsonian Institute, Washington, DC, USA:2015; SCAD Museum of Art, Georgia, USA: 2014-15; and MMK Museum für Moderne Kunst, Frankfurt, Germany: 2014).